Cure for Me: Background and development

 Aurora, a bisexual woman, (Note: Despite having relationships with both men and women throughout her life, Aurora previously preferred to be included as part of the unlabeled community.
 However, she currently identifies as bisexual.) has been a vocal supporter of LGBT rights.
 She first showed her support for the community with the release of her 2018 single "Queendom", an empowerment song that was classified as a queer anthem.
 The song's music video, which was dedicated to her LGBT fans, includes a scene where Aurora kisses one of her female dancers to convey that "every type of love is accepted and embraced" in her "queendom".

 The song "Cure for Me" was written in Australia, during Aurora's 2019 tour, before she thought of making music intended for her fourth studio album.
 She rented a studio there with producer Magnus Skylstad for the writing sessions.
 The first song she finished writing from The Gods We Can Touch, it was written before the singer figured out the concept for the album with the completion of the lead single "Exist for Love".
-"Cure for Me", alongside the majority of the album, was recorded on Barony Rosendal, a manor house located in Kvinnherad, Norway.
+"Cure for Me", alongside the majority of the album, was recorded on Barony Rosendal, a manor house located in Kvinnherad Municipality, Norway.
 The song was mastered by Alex Wharton and mixed by Josh Gudwin.
 In an interview with Zane Lowe on Apple Music 1, Aurora revealed that they "had so much fun" when working on the song because she embraced "the playful part in making music," something she said that is not common to her because she considers her usual process of making music as "sad" and "serious".